hugoalvarado/hugoalvarado.net/vuepress/cv.md

 `Springfield, MO (Remote) - 2020- `
 __BriteCore__ Engineering Manager.
+Development manager of 2 small remote teams (Policies and Quotes) where I conducted 1-on-1s, weekly planning sessions with the Product Owner and helped the development team members complete their tasks by clarifying technical or business questions.
+Met with clients when required and helped route and resolve urgent issues.

 `Springfield, MO (Remote) - 2017-2020`
 __BriteCore__ Lead Developer.
+As part of the Policies Dev team I was involved in the development and maintenance of core business logic and multiple data migrations.
+Work routinely involved backend (Python/AWS services) and frontend (JS/Vue) development.
+Presented an internal tech-talk [Applying K-Means Clustering to Policy Notes](https://www.youtube.com/watch?v=Sz6WXmgOQh4&feature=youtu.be).
+Helped solve defects and assisted team members.
+Performed code reviews and began the implementation of a test suite using [Cypress](https://www.cypress.io/).

 `Full Stack Developer - Tampa, FL (Remote) - Jan 2015-2017` __Circumscribe.org__ Circumscribe.org is a portal for members of the different Masonic Lodges in Florida.
 I worked with another developer to create a web app and backend where members can login, pay membership charges, setup their profile, take simple exams, search for other users, schedule activities and perform maintenance tasks.
 Tech: React, knockoutj.s, php, Lumen (Laravel), mysql, linux.